zivv/conf/README.md

 Note that if failed to import powerline in .vimrc, check the result of `:python import sys; print(sys.path)` includes the powerline library path or not (see `import powerline; print(powerline.__file__)`), and add something like `python import sys; sys.path.append('POWERLINE_LIBPATH')` in `.vim_env` if necessary.

-_TODO(ziv): Powerline with tmux is not working and the doc is not good enough to solve it.
-Weird environmental variable (like $POWERLINE_CONFIG_COMMAND, $POWERLINE_COMMAND) in source files.
-Waiting for updates._

 #### [Powerline fonts](https://github.com/powerline/fonts)

 Install all Powerline Fonts.
 See the [documentation](https://powerline.readthedocs.org/en/latest/installation/linux.html#font-installation) for details.